CLEANING AND MAINTENANCE

 Allways instruct new cleaning staff thoroughly, before handing over the responsibility of cleaning.

 Mop or floor washing machine.
-For use of washing machine, see "General rules for washing the floor by machine".
+For use of washing machine, see "Rules for washing the floor by machine".

 Slightly dirty flooring:

 Dust mop or a lightly moistened mop.